Info & Pricing

 · More experienced paddlers may want to try the Savannah River down to the North Augusta Boat Landing (Depending on water level).
 Unfortunately due to the navigation needed to make it through some rather tight little rapids and over some rocky and shallow areas, we do NOT allow our Tandem Kayaks in the river.
 Since the river is a bit more dangerous than the canal, but totally fun, we like to use the buddy system in the case of an issue, so make sure you have your buddy, or buddies, before planning to kayak down the river!
 Your buddy is also gonna be handy while you’re getting Kayaks across the bridge, down the stairs and to the dock along the river!
 The optimal water level we like to see is between 6,000 cfs and 12,000 cfs.
 If the water level is running below 6,000 cubic feet per second(cfs), we will not allow our kayaks on the river cause it’s just a bit too low and they take on a lot of damage scraping and dragging over all the rocks; the river may also be dangerously high (over 12,000 cfs), in which we will not allow people to rent kayaks for the river because, while we appreciate some swift current and fun rapids, anything over 12,000 cfs is just dangerously high; it submerges practically all of the rocks and you’re more likely to get swept through trees that would otherwise be on land where they belong.
 Feel free to check the water level yourself at http://waterdata.usgs.gov/nwis/uv?site_no=02197000 if you’re interested in venturing down the river!

-We also have guided river tours as well as moonlight paddles once a month, Click Here for special events calendar, as well as for frequently asked questions!
+We also have guided river tours as well as moonlight paddles once a month, as well as other events happening daily!
+Click Here for special events calendar!

 LOOKING FOR SOMETHING A LITTLE MORE EXHILARATING??
 Rent a jet ski at our second location inside the Wildwood Park!
 Learn more at Kegcreekwatersports.com